ai-cam/ai-cam.github.io/_posts/2025-05-20-the-future-of-marking-investigating-ai’s-potential-in-student-assessment.md

 Ideally, we want to examine how AI might serve as a supportive tool, ensuring that students receive high-quality feedback while maintaining the integrity of academic assessment.

+**What greater impact do you hope this project will have on the HE sector?**

+The success of this project will be measured by our ability to establish an evidence-based understanding of the role of AI in marking.
+We want to identify the conditions under which AI aligns with human judgement and facilitate an open conversation about AI integration in higher education assessment.

+As a result of our work, universities will be able to systematically assess the reliability and effectiveness of AI-supported marking systems, facilitating informed decision-making about integrating AI into assessment practices.
+In the first instance, OpRAISE will provide methodologies, best practices and baseline data required for evidence-based decisions on whether and how to deploy AI assistants as part of varied educational activities.
+This, in turn, has the potential to substantially improve student outcomes by providing educators with insights into how AI can enhance formative feedback, thereby promoting deeper learning and more tailored educational experiences.

+If AI proves to be effective, it could prompt further discussions about its potential use in secondary and post-secondary education, including A-levels and GCSEs.
+Even if AI is found to have limitations, understanding its strengths and weaknesses will enable institutions to make more informed decisions regarding its application.

+Ultimately, we aim to provide recommendations for best practices in AI-assisted assessment, ensuring that any implementation is ethical, fair, and beneficial to students and educators alike.

 **What inspired you to work in this field?**

 As a researcher, I find the process of discovery deeply rewarding.
 The opportunity to analyse data and uncover new insights that have not been seen before is exhilarating.
 However, this isn’t just about AI – it’s about the future of education.